xima-media/xima-typo3-content-audit/README.md

   - The field may be configured, e.g. to check for missing copyright information instead of alternative text
 - Broken Links: Display pages with broken internal links detected by the TYPO3 linkvalidator
   - **Note:** Requires the `typo3/cms-linkvalidator` extension to be installed and configured
+- Daily Content Mission: Shows daily motivational messages to encourage editors to improve content quality
+  - Messages rotate by day of week and reference specific widgets to check

 ✨ Would you like to share important news and announcements with your editorial team or add a general welcome message for editors on the dashboard?
 Check out our